AngelitoJ/Hydra-DHCP/README.md

 service featuring scalability and resilence thanks to the great OTP framework capabilities.

 This is work in progress, yet a rebarized "shell" is provided from day one to manage the entire OTP application as a command-line
-Unix program, so for the most part you only need to follow the install instructions to get a single standalone "hydra-server" executable.
+Unix program, so for the most part you only need to follow the install instructions to get a single standalone "hdcp-server" escript bundle.

 Project status